Convergence rates for discretized Monge-Amp\`ere equations and quantitative stability of optimal transport: Introduction

-and $T$ is said to be an\emph{ optimal transport map }(wrt the Euclidean cost function $|x-y|^{2})$ if it minimizes the $L^{2}-$distance to the identity operator $I$ over all transport maps.
-By Brenier's theorem \cite{br} there exists a unique optimal transport map $T$ and it has the characteristic property of being a gradient map:
+and $T$ is said to be an\emph{ optimal transport map }(with respect to the Euclidean cost function $|x-y|^{2}),$\emph{ }denoted by $T_{\mu}^{\nu},$ if it realizes the infimum defining the Wasserstein $L^{2}-$distance $W_{2}(\mu,\nu)$ \cite{v1}:

+where the infimum ranges over all transport maps.
+By Brenier's theorem \cite{br} there exists a unique optimal transport map $T_{\mu}^{\nu}$ and it has the characteristic property of being a gradient map:

-(in the almost everywhere sense) for a convex function $\phi$ on $X,$ called the potential of $T$ (see \cite{v1} for further background on Optimal Transport).
-The potential $\phi$ is the unique (modulo an additive constant) convex solution to the corresponding \emph{second boundary value problem} for the \emph{Monge-Ampère operator,} i.e. the sub-gradient image of $\phi$ is contained in $Y,$
+(in the almost everywhere sense) for a convex function $\phi$ on $X,$ called the\emph{ potential }of $T_{\mu}^{\nu}$ (see \cite{v1} for further background on optimal transport theory).
+The potential $\phi$ is the unique (modulo an additive constant) convex solution to the corresponding \emph{second boundary value problem} for the \emph{Monge-Ampère operator}: the sub-gradient image of $\phi$ is contained in the closure of $Y,$

 and $\phi$ solves the equation